Ypertex/blog/content/articles/test-your-way-to-success/index.md

 {{<card>}}
 ##### Case 2: The Appropriate Project Governance

 On another occasion, we again received a mandate for another project.
-This time however, it appeared to come from the wrong sponsor.
+This time, however, it appeared to come from the wrong sponsor.
 According to the team's assessment, the project would result in organizational changes that the project sponsor wouldn't be able to enforce.
 He simply wasn't on the appropriate management level and thus lacked the necessary managerial authority.

 We identified this as the biggest risk for the project, so we challenged the project sponsor.
 As he insisted on his ownership of the project, we made sure to conduct a session with top management after a few weeks to collect early feedback on our concept.
 Sure enough, we brought up the project governance and were able to rectify it almost immediately—eliminating the project's biggest risk at the earliest opportunity.
 {{</card>}}